 If we were to be treated as a PFIC for any taxable year and, as we anticipate will be the case, our shares are treated as "marketable stock," a U.S. Holder would be allowed to make a "mark-to-market" election with respect to our common shares, provided the U.S. Holder completes and files IRS Form 8621 in accordance with the relevant instructions and related Treasury Regulations.
 If that election is made, the U.S. Holder generally would include as ordinary income in each taxable year the excess, if any, of the fair market value of the common shares at the end of the taxable year over such Holder's adjusted tax basis in the common shares.
 The U.S. Holder would also be permitted an ordinary loss in respect of the excess, if any, of the U.S. Holder's adjusted tax basis in the common shares over its fair market value at the end of the taxable year, but only to the extent of the net amount previously included in income as a result of the mark-to-market election.
 A U.S. Holder's tax basis in our common shares would be adjusted to reflect any such income or loss amount recognized.
-Any gain realized on the sale, exchange or other disposition of our common shares would be treated as ordinary income, and any loss realized on the sale, exchange or other disposition of our common shares would be treated as ordinary loss to the extent that such loss does not exceed the net mark-to-market gains previously included by the U.S. Holder.
+Any gain realized on the sale, exchange or other disposition of our common shares would be treated as ordinary income, and any loss realized on the sale, exchange or other disposition of the common shares would be treated as ordinary loss to the extent that such loss does not exceed the net mark-to-market gains previously included by the U.S. Holder.
 A mark-to-market election cannot technically be made for any lower-tier PFIC that we may own (as discussed below).
-Accordingly, if we own a lower-tier PFIC, a U.S. Holder mark-to-market election were available with respect to our common stock, and were made by the U.S. Holder, the benefit of such election may be significantly limited.
+Accordingly, if we own a lower-tier PFIC, a U.S. Holder may continue to be subject to the PFIC rules with respect to such U.S. Holder's indirect interest in such lower-tier PFIC.
+Consequently, even if a mark-to-market election were available with respect to our common stock, and were made by the U.S. Holder, the benefit of such election may be significantly limited.